root-foundation/root/README.md

 ### 2. Fork-ability

 This system will be fork-able at its core.
-If FoundationOrg stops serving its users in the way they want, the core ledger itself can be forked, a new NetworkToken issued, and a new foundation can continue the work towards uniting humanity and unlocking our collective potential in a way that's actually aligned with what users want.
+If RootFoundation stops serving its users in the way they want, the core ledger itself can be forked, a new NetworkToken issued, and a new foundation can continue the work towards uniting humanity and unlocking our collective potential in a way that's actually aligned with what users want.

-All of the FoundationOrg’s activity will be publicly available in _this_ repository under an [MIT license](LICENSE), enabling anyone to fork anything we do without our permission.
+All of the RootFoundation’s activity will be publicly available in _this_ repository under an [MIT license](LICENSE), enabling anyone to fork anything we do without our permission.

-Over time, as the network progressively decentralizes, _even_ entities operating on top of the Foundation will become fork-able because users will vote for policies that force transparency and fork-ability.
+Over time, as the network progressively decentralizes, _even_ entities operating on top of the Foundation will become fork-able because we believe users will vote for policies that force transparency and fork-ability.

-Over time, FoundationOrg will progressively[^transparency] become more transparent: every cent it spends, every idea it produces, every conversation it has, every line of code it writes will be published for the world to see, judge, and steal.
-Yet, even today, FoundationOrg will be _far_ more transparent than any organization.
+Over time, RootFoundation will progressively become more transparent: every cent it spends, every idea it produces, every conversation it has, every line of code it writes will be published for the world to see, judge, and steal.
+Yet, even today, RootFoundation will be _far_ more transparent than any organization.

-[^transparency]: We believe it's not the right time for some of our stories.

 ## Superintelligence

-The Network enables superintelligence.
+RootNet enables superintelligence.

-Contrary to what some “superintelligence” labs seem to believe, technological advancement alone will not lead to superintelligence.
+Contrary to what some superintelligence labs seem to believe, technological advancement alone will not lead to superintelligence.

 We expect that the majority of cognition lies _beyond_ logic & reasoning.
 Our current data representation (text, images, videos, etc.) itself is too restrictive to capture the significantly more complex cognition _from which_ these mediums arise.
 More specifically, we will require higher resolution data of the human experience that has far greater representational complexity than language, image, video, etc. This would include, e.g., physiological data down to the chemical and quantum level representation of human experience.

 This makes collective voluntary participation a _necessity_ for superintelligence as people must be willing to give up such higher resolution personal data.
-They would only voluntarily[^coerced] participate in a world in which everyone has a stake in the collective upside (i.e., tokenization, UBE, etc.).
+They would only voluntarily[^coerced] participate in a world in which everyone has a stake in the collective upside (i.e., UBE).

 [^coerced]: Furthermore, if such higher resolution personal data is _coerced_ out of individuals, that data will not represent the full range of human expression because it will skewed towards a limited range of emotions (such as anger / fear).
 This will limit and bias training data, which will limit the superintelligence that emerges from this data.

-Critically, the superintelligence that emerges from this _Foundation_ will be safe.
+Critically, the superintelligence that emerges from RootNet will be safe.
 Contrary to what AI safety teams seem to think, obedience and intelligence cannot co-exist.
 The only way to ensure a safe superintelligence is to convince it with the right incentives and stories.
 The _Foundation_, through its powerful story of unity of _all_ beings, and instruments that incentivize _collective_ growth, will convince superintelligence to work with us instead of against us.

-Therefore, _safe_ superintelligence — that unites humanity and unlocks our collective potential — can only emerge from _this_ _Foundation_.